Why is improving student vocabulary so important?

 Wheely Wonderful Words – Differentiation Tips

 As we know, it’s important to differentiate teaching and learning expectations to meet the needs of all students.
-So, to help you differentiate for less confident learners, we have included a wedge cut out.
+So, to help you to differentiate for less confident learners, we have included a wedge cut out.

 This extra feature enables students to focus on one emotion at a time.